ahmetnuman/high-availability/_posts/2021-10-08-Fortigate-HA-Lab.md

 - Configure Po2 as a trunk port and allow vlan 10,20
 - Configure Po3 mode passive with vpc number 3
 - Configure Po3 as a trunk port and allow vlan 10,20
-- Configure PO4 mode passive with vpc number 4
+- Configure P04 mode active with vpc number 4
 - Configure Po4 as a trunk port and allow vlan 10,20

 **On the ACCESS-SWITCH**

 - Create vlan 10 and vlan 20
-- Create Po1 mode active
+- Create Po1 mode passive
 - Create Po1 as a trunk port and allow vlan 10,20
 - Configure e 1/0 as a access port for vlan 10
 - Configure e 1/1 as a access port for vlan 20